Code-Institute-Submissions/letter-bee/README.md

     * Code for changing to full screen layout taken from [W3schools](https://www.w3schools.com/howto/howto_js_fullscreen.asp)

 * Word resizing
     * As word length on the 'Explore' page is undetermined, it was necessary to find a way to dynamically resize the font according to word length.
-Solution was taken from [here.](https://codepen.io/jsstrn/pen/mMMmZB)
+Solution was taken from [here,](https://jquery-textfill.github.io/) with additional [JS file](assets/js/jquery.textfill.js) used.

 ### :bug: Bugs
 ---